dekuNukem/daytripper/mysterious_glitch.md

 I didn't think too much of it, and kept on messing around.
 At one point I desoldered the battery to see if it would help, and miraculously it did!
 The TX would work no matter how much the standoffs were tightened.

 Things became clear once I looked at the circuit board more closely.
-Here is the back of the TX board, and you can just barely see a scratch mark near the center:
+Here is the back of the affected TX board, you can just barely see a scratch mark near the center:

 ![Alt text](resources/photos/glitch1.jpeg)